knpuniversity/symfony2-series/knpu/episode4/form-input-label-customization.rst

     {% endblock form_widget %}

-A compound field is one that is actually several fields, like the repeated password one we're using on this form.
+A compound field is one that is actually several fields, like the repeated password we're using on this form.
 When each individual field is actually rendered, ``form_widget_simple`` is used.

 Copy the block into ``form_theme.html.twig``.
-But before you do anything, dump out an ``attr`` variable and refresh:

     {# app/Resources/views/forms.html.twig #}
     {# ... #}